Executive Board

 Geopolitics/Policy

-• Kamp Davis is an undergraduate student majoring in Petroleum Engineering with a Business minor.
-With a strong passion for the intersection of energy and finance, Kamp is actively pursuing a career in energy investment banking, where he hopes to help lead the energy transition through financial strategy and advisory work.
-On campus, Kamp is involved in several academic and professional organizations, including the Longhorn Banking Group, Society of Petroleum Engineers, the University Finance Association, and Club Golf.
+Kamp is a student majoring in Petroleum Engineering with a Business minor.
+With a strong passion for the intersection of energy and finance, Kamp is pursuing a career in energy investment banking, where he hopes to have an active role in the energy industry through financial strategy and advisory work.
+On campus, Kamp is involved in several academic and professional organizations, including Texas Energy Capital, Longhorn Banking Group, and Engineers in Business.
 Through these groups, he continues to develop his understanding of both the technical and financial aspects of the energy industry, while also mentoring younger students and building relationships with professionals across sectors.
 Outside of school, Kamp enjoys playing golf, watching sports, and spending time with friends.

 BS in Petroleum Engineering ‘28